GU-CLASP/GU-CLASP.github.io/content/pages/recruitments/Researcher-in-Computational-Linguistics.md

 ###### Apply by: 2021-02-01

+The University of Gothenburg tackles society’s challenges with diverse knowledge.
+49 000 students and 6 400 employees make the university a large and inspiring place to work and study.
+Strong research and attractive study programmes attract scientists and students from around the world.
+With new knowledge and new perspectives, the University contributes to a better future.

-The successful applicant will be employed by the Department of Philosophy, Linguistics, and Theory of science (FloV).
+The successful applicant will be employed by the Department of Philosophy, Linguistics, and Theory of science (FloV), as a postdoctoral researcher in the Centre for Linguistic Theory and Studies in Probability (CLASP).
 The department was founded in 2009, and offers teaching and research in theoretical and practical philosophy, linguistics, and theory of science.
-The department also hosts several big research programs, including The Gothenburg Responsibility Project, CLASP, and Representation & Reality.